cf. Excited state https://en.wikipedia.org/wiki/Excited_state

 Absorption is the process by which the energy of a photon or a phonon is taken up by matter, typically an electron.

 Electrons take positions in orbitals and are found in specific energy levels of an atom.
-When an electron absorbs energy either from light (photons) (cf. optical absorbance) or heat/mechanical energy (phonons), it receives that incident quantum of energy and transitions to a higher energy level. (https://en.wikipedia.org/wiki/Laser#Stimulated_emission)
+When an electron absorbs energy either from electromagnetic energy (photons) (cf. optical absorbance) or heat/mechanical energy (phonons), it receives that incident quantum of energy and transitions to a higher energy level. (https://en.wikipedia.org/wiki/Laser#Stimulated_emission)

-Following absorption of a photon, it is possible that the photon is emitted spontaneously and the electron transitions to a lower energetic level.
+Following absorption of a photon and transition to a higher energy level, it is possible that the photon is emitted spontaneously and the electron transitions to a lower energetic level.
 This constitutes the process of spontaneous emission.

 Emission can also also be categorized as follows:

 Luminescence (emission of light not resulting by heat cf. incadescence)

 Stimulated emission is used in masers and lasers.